-While it is always the driver's responsibility to look for pedestrian crossings and stop if required, we knew that some people still didn't feel safe crossing at the existing pedestrian crossings because of the speed of the traffic.
+"While it is always the driver's responsibility to look for pedestrian crossings and stop if required, we knew that some people still didn't feel safe crossing at the existing pedestrian crossings because of the traffic.

 "Raised crossings slow traffic down and also help to make pedestrians more visible to drivers.